You are currently viewing Myanmar Cuisine: A Complete Guide to Traditional Burmese Food

 Is Myanmar cuisine similar to Thai or Indian food?

-What vegetarian options exist in Myanmar cuisine?
+What vegetarian options are available in Myanmar cuisine?

 Final Thoughts